mkess-ivy/svncrwns-site-v2/brand-starter-kit.md

   big_number: 10+
   small_text: products in e-commerce store
   number: "two"
-  summary: "Extend your reach with your products and services.
+  summary: "Extend your audience reach by providing a platform to purchase your products and services.
 Most importantly, convert your instagram followers into customers.
-Send them to your online shop."
+Consult with us to start planning + developing your online shop with 10 products."
 - top-level: Editorial Photos Product
   image: /assets/images/brandstarterkit_editorial.png
   media: content